-The National Park Foundation serves as a catalyst, resource, and national voice for local park charities, also known as Friends Groups, to protect and enhance America’s national parks for present and future generations.
-The Foundation believes that a continuum of philanthropic funding – from local to national – enhances its ability to protect the national parks; to connect all Americans with these treasured places and all they have to offer.
-This support aids in raising awareness for all the National Park Service does to enrich communities from coast to coast, and inspiring the next generation of park stewards.
+The National Park Foundation believes that a continuum of philanthropic funding – from local to national – enhances the ability of park supporters to protect national parks and connect all people to these treasured places.
+This support also raises awareness about the depth and breadth of the National Park system and how the National Park Service enriches diverse communities from coast to coast and inspires the next generation of park champions.

-How Does the National Park Foundation Work with Friends Groups?
+How Does The National Park Foundation Work With Philanthropic Partners?